omarkmu/pz-omichat/docs/format-string-tokens.md

 - `$message`: The message content.
 - `$menuType`: The type of menu in which the format string will appear.
     - One of `medical`, `trade`, or `mini_scoreboard`.
 - `$name`: The chat name of the relevant player.
-This will also include the name color, if one is included.
+This may include the name color, if one is included.
     - Determined by the name set with [`/name`](./sandbox-options.md#enablesetname) or the format specified by [`FormatName`](./sandbox-options.md#formatname).
 - `$nameRaw`: The same as `$name`, but does not include name colors.
 - `$recipient`: The username of the recipient of a private message.